acn-sbuad/avanade-workshop/README.md

 ## Task 2 - Creating an Azure Function with a Cosmos DB trigger

-In this and future tasks, you will be working with a [website for rating pizza](https://pizzaranker.z1.web.core.windows.net/), and our function will be triggered based on actions on this page.
+In this and future tasks, you will be working with a [website for rating pizza](https://pizzaranker.z1.web.core.windows.net/), and your function will be triggered based on actions on this page.

 ![website overview](images/website-overview.png)